ksatirli/homebrew-hashicorp/README.md

 Your contribution may be for a different product and version, but the steps remain alike:

-- Edit the `VAGRANT_19X_64BIT` variable in `helpers/VERSIONS.sh` and add an entry of `"1.9.9"`
+- Edit the `VAGRANT_19X_64BIT` variable in `VERSIONS.sh` and add an entry of `"1.9.9"`

-- Generate a Cask file for this version, using `helpers/generate-casks.sh vagrant`
+- Generate a Cask file for this version, using `generate-casks.sh vagrant`

-- The `generate-casks.sh` helper will parse the `helpers/VERSION.sh` file and retrieve the _checksum_ for Vagrant `1.9.9`
+- The `generate-casks.sh` helper will parse the `VERSION.sh` file and retrieve the _checksum_ for Vagrant `1.9.9`

-- Use `helpers/install-casks.sh vagrant` to verify installability of the newly generated Vagrant Cask
+- Use `install-casks.sh vagrant` to verify installability of the newly generated Vagrant Cask

   - This helper will carry out the following steps: